Our directors have decades of experience in critical infrastructure protection.

 Mary D. Lasky, Secretary and Director.
 Ms. Lasky is the Chairman of the InfraGard Electromagnetic Pulse Special Interest Group (EMP SIG) and has been the Program Manager for Business Continuity Planning for the Johns Hopkins University Applied Physics Laboratory.
 She is lead editor and an author of Powering Through: From Fragile Infrastructure to Community Resilience, an action guide on preventing and mitigating grid failure.
 Ms. Lasky is a past president of the Community Emergency Response Network Inc. (CERN) in Howard County, Maryland; while she was president, CERN received two FEMA grants to research preparation for nuclear attack.
 She is a Past President of the Central Maryland Chapter of the Association of Contingency Planners (ACP).
 Previously at the Applied Physics Laboratory, Ms. Lasky has held a variety of supervisory positions in Information Technology and in business services.
 For many years, she was adjunct faculty of the Johns Hopkins University Whiting School of Engineering, teaching in the graduate degree program in Technical Management.
 Ms. Lasky is a Certified Business Continuity Professional (CBCP).

 Paul Schwarzbaum, Treasurer and Director.
-Mr. Schwarzbaum is President, CEO, and a director of Tronair, Inc., a leading supplier of ground support equipment for the aerospace industry.
+Mr. Schwarzbaum is President, CEO, and a director of Tronair, Inc., a leading supplier of ground support equipment for the aviation industry.
 Previously he was President, CEO, and a director of GT Technologies, Inc., a global supplier of engine valvetrain components.
 Earlier in his career he held senior leadership positions at Federal-Mogul, IDEX, Magnetek, and Corning.
 Mr. Schwarzbaum earned a BA from Columbia University and an MBA from Harvard Business School.
-He currently serves on the board of JVS, a Detroit-area social service organization that provides training and jobs for the unemployed and underemployed.
+He currently serves on the board of JVS, a Detroit-area human services organization.